MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-jms-troubleshooting-guide.md

 > Connections are subject to an idle timeout threshold.
 The timeout is triggered by a local peer when no frames are received after a threshold value is exceeded.
 The idle timeout is measured in milliseconds, and starts from the time the last frame is received.
 If the threshold is exceeded, then a peer SHOULD try to gracefully close the connection using a close frame with an error explaining why.
 If the remote peer does not respond gracefully within a threshold to this, then the peer MAY close the TCP socket.

-For a JMS client, to configure this property is to control the server side that how long it expects the server to send an empty frame to keep a connection alive when no messages delivered.
-This property is to control the remote peer's behavior and each peer could have its own isolated value.
+For a JMS client, when you configure this property, you control on the server side how long it expects the server to send an empty frame to keep a connection alive when no messages are delivered.
+This property controls the remote peer's behavior, and each peer can have its own, isolated value.

 ## JmsTemplate issues

 ### Scheduled messages

-Azure Service Bus supports [message to be delayed processing](/azure/service-bus-messaging/message-sequencing#scheduled-messages) .
-For JMS, to schedule a message, users can set the ScheduledEnqueueTimeUtc property by the message annotation header `x-opt-scheduled-enqueue-time`.
+Azure Service Bus supports delayed message processing.
+For more information see the [Scheduled messages](/azure/service-bus-messaging/message-sequencing#scheduled-messages) section of [Message sequencing and timestamps](/azure/service-bus-messaging/message-sequencing).
+For JMS, to schedule a message, you can set the `ScheduledEnqueueTimeUtc` property by using the message annotation header `x-opt-scheduled-enqueue-time`.

 ## JmsListener issues